 Anyone convicted of solicitation could face incarceration, high fines, and a permanent criminal record.
 Unfortunately, the punishment does not necessarily stop with legal penalties, as someone convicted of this crime is likely to face a great deal of social stigma as well.
 Conviction of any sexual offense could also lead to limited job opportunities, lost relationships, and a ruined reputation.

 Because of the potential for these and other serious consequences, it may be important for anyone facing solicitation charges to call a Wellington solicitation lawyer as soon as possible after their arrest.
 With the help of a capable defense attorney, you may be able to avoid conviction and the subsequent penalties.

 How Does the Law in Wellington Defines Solicitation?

 Solicitation is the act of offering someone money or another item of value in exchange for sexual activity.
 According to Florida Statutes 796.07, it is illegal to “purchase the services of any person engaged in prostitution.”
 This law also expressly prohibits soliciting someone to commit prostitution.

 Simply attempting to engage someone in prostitution is considered solicitation.
 That means that even if sexual activity does not take place, trying to engage someone in prostitution may lead to a solicitation charge.

-Legal Escort Services and Solicitation Charges
+What are Legal Escort Services and Solicitation Charges?

 In an attempt to be tough on crime, prosecutors and police often mistake legal escort services for illegal solicitation and prostitution activities.
 State law does not prohibit escort services, which are paid dating services.
 Consenting adults can legally pay to go on a date with someone else, so long as the payment is for companionship and not for sexual acts.